 Nugget: The B vitamins are water soluble, so if you take too much they are simply filtered out of your blood by your kidneys and eliminated from your body in your urine without causing any harm.
 The only exception is Vitamin B6 where doses that are too high can be detrimental.

-Next on our list of collagen supplements for the care and feeding of your collagen is Vitamin A. and develop into mature cells.
-Therefore, a deficiency in Vitamin A will retard your skin’s ability to replace older cells with younger cells, which of course causes skin to age, become dry, flakey, wrinkled and fragile.
+Next on our list of collagen supplements for the care and feeding of your collagen is Vitamin A. A deficiency in Vitamin A will retard your skin’s ability to replace older cells with younger cells, which of course causes skin to age, become dry, flakey, wrinkled and fragile.
 Vitamin A is also very important for the health of our eyes and for the proper functioning of your immune system.
 (Remember your mom telling you to eat carrots?)

 Nugget: Unlike the B vitamins which are water soluble, Vitamin A is fat soluble.
 This means that Vitamin A dissolves and is stored in fatty tissue, unlike the B vitamins which dissolve in water and are excreted in your urine.
 Therefore, if you take too much Vitamin A it will build up in your body to the point where it becomes toxic and even dangerous.
 This kind of toxic build up can happen with any compound that is fat soluble, including certain medications.
 Be aware of this and extra careful when taking any fat soluble products.